akourkoulos/CHI-DMA/README.md

 a maximum frequency of 228 MHz.
 These results demonstrate efficient resource utilization and high operation speed in this demanding implementation.

+## DMAC ARCHITECTURE AND DESIGN
+The proposed DMA serves the purpose of data transfer between memory locations employing the CHI communication protocol.
+The data transfer procedure initiates upon the transmission of necessary instructions to the DMA.
+Notably, the DMA supports concurrent capability by handling multiple transfers simultaneously, allowing new instructions to be accepted prior to the completion of previous transfers.
+This concurrency is realized through the utilization of a BRAM, with each of its addresses storing data associated with a memory transfer.
+Thus, the only signals needed for assigning a memory transfer to the DMA are those of a BRAM port.
+To initiate a new transfer, the processor identifies an available Descriptor (address) in the BRAM by examining its Status.
+Subsequently, the appropriate transfer data is written to the identified address.
+Similarly, the processor can be notified about a finished transfer by polling the corresponding Status, given the impracticability of utilizing the interrupt method within this architecture due to scalability constraints.